 To keep your rower operating smoothly and reduce noise, you may apply a small amount of silicone spray once weekly to the pulleys and bearings.
 XTERRA does not recommend the use of lubricants or other cleaning solutions to resolve squeaking.
 Use of lubricants or cleaning solutions other than those specified will result in diminished performance and a shorter life span for that part.

 - When there’s a squeak coming from the flywheel area, it could be caused by friction between the V-belt and the pulley(s).
 Inspect the belt for any damage and clean the pulley(s).
 Apply a small amount of silicone spray.
 If this cleaning does not resolve the noise, you may need to replace a pulley or adjust the V-belt.
-If your rower is still within the limitations of its warranty, please contact the XTERRA Service Department at 800-258-8511 for assistance.
+If your rower is still within the limitations of its warranty, please contact the XTERRA Service Department by submitting a ticket for assistance.

 - If you have a squeak in the same general area as your rower belt mechanism and you’re sure a dirty or worn belt isn’t the problem, a loose screw may be the culprit.
 Check each of your rower's screws and see if any have come loose.
 Retighten to see if it solves the problem.
-For additional assistance, please contact the XTERRA Service Department at 800-258-8511.
+For additional assistance, please contact the XTERRA Service Department.